olivierdagenais/olivierdagenais.github.io/swe-book.md

 ##### Continuous Build

-> The _Continuous Build_ (CB) integrates the latest code changes at head4 and runs an automated build and test.
+> The _Continuous Build_ (CB) integrates the latest code changes at head and runs an automated build and test.

 > After a change is submitted, the CB should run all relevant tests.
 If a change passes all tests, the CB marks it passing or "green" (...)